 Community Resource Coordinators

 The Community Resource Coordinators provide support to persons with disabilities and seniors with the goal of assisting and empowering the individual to eliminate barriers to independent living.
-They understand that one size does not fit all and they will tailor your supports based on your needs.
+They understand that one size does not fit all and they will tailor supports based on need.

 There is no cost for this program and anyone in Waterloo Region with a disability is encouraged to contact us.